neo4j-contrib/py2neo/docs/ogm.rst

 At the heart of the py2neo OGM framework is the :class:`.GraphObject`.
 This is a base class for all classes that are to be mapped onto the graph database.
-Each `GraphObject` represents a node plus a set of pointers to :class:`.RelatedObjects` as well as the relationship details that connect them.
+Each :class:`.GraphObject` wraps a node as well as a set of pointers to :class:`.RelatedObjects` and the relationship details that connect them.

-A `GraphObject` instance may be constructed just like any other Python object but can also be `matched <#py2neo.ogm.GraphObject.match>`_ from the database.
+A :class:`.GraphObject` instance may be constructed just like any other Python object but can also be `matched <#py2neo.ogm.GraphObject.match>`_ from the database.
 Each instance may contain attributes that represent labels, nodes or related objects.

 .. class:: py2neo.ogm.GraphObject